bhanvinayer/DefendX/docs/ANDROID_APP_FLOW.md

 ## TestScreen
 - User types a fixed sentence.
+- **Real keystroke events are captured** (press/release times for each key).
-- Features are extracted (simulated keystroke timings).
+- Features are extracted from actual keystroke timings (dwell time, flight time, etc.).
-- If TFLite model is present, runs inference; else, uses fallback logic.
+- TFLite model runs inference on extracted features
+- Model returns a result (Normal, Suspicious, Critical) with a confidence score.
 - If result is "Suspicious" or "Critical":
   - Prompts user to answer their security question.
   - If correct, shows "Verified"; else, "Locked out".